 The worship of other gods intensified after Israel conquered the land of Canaan.
 For many years Israel had sojourned in the wilderness, preparing to enter the promised land.
 The new generation of Israelites who entered the land with Joshua was not familiar with agricultural life and had never learned how to cultivate an arid land in order to produce crops.
 Yahweh was not an agricultural god like Baal.

 The land from which the Israelites now had to grow crops and produce pasture for their flock was believed to belong to Baal.
 It was Baal who produced crops and increased the flock and the herd of his worshipers.

 It was this belief that tempted many Israelites to abandon the God who guided them through the wilderness to follow the gods and goddesses who promised them grain, oil, and wine in abundance.
 It took many years before Israel understood that it was not Baal, but Yahweh who had been giving them their grain, their oil, and their wine.

 Israel said: “’I’ll run after other lovers and sell myself to them for food and water, for clothing of wool and linen, and for olive oil and drinks” (Hosea 2:5 NLT).
 But Hosea told the people that the giver of these blessings was Yahweh and not Baal.
 Yahweh said: “[Israel] did not know that it was I who gave her the grain, the wine, and the oil, and who lavished upon her silver and gold that they used for Baal” (Hosea 2:8).

 In the studies below I discuss the rise of syncretism in Israel.
-These three studies are not complete, for much more could be said about the problem of syncretism in Israel and Judah.
-At a later time I will conclude these studies and explain how Israel decided to abandon the worship of other gods and worship Yahweh as the only God of Israel.
+The problem of syncretism in Israel and Judah is present throughout the history of the two nations.
+These studies explain how Israel decided to abandon the worship of other gods and worship Yahweh as the only God of Israel.

 Studies on Syncretism in the Old Testament